na-na-hi/renget/archive/redmhg.md

 #### *[Whispers of the Vale [Human x Vaal Hazak]](https://rentry.org/8mt2peru)*

-An effluvium-proof mask has unusual effects on a certain hunter.
+An effluvium-proof mask has unusual effects on a hunter.
 Ongoing.

 ---

 #### *[Flight School [Human x Legiana]](https://rentry.org/89bbpa9k)*

 You decide to take flight with the help of a mantle and your flying wyvern buddy.

+---

+#### *[Wrestling with a Viper [Human x Viper Tobi-Kadachi]](https://rentry.org/palidachi)*

+Fishing trips can always use more company.

 ---
 #### *Mizutsune & Lagiacrus %darkmagenta%[Untranslated]%%*